 The degree will be offered as M.Sc.
 Information Technology only.
-However, the subjects for Specialization A are offered under Group A and the subjects for Specialization B are offered under Group B. A student can choose electives either from Group A or Group B only.
-The Mini-project and Major project are to be done in the chosen specialization only.
+However, the subjects for Specialization A are offered under Group A and the subjects for Specialization B are offered

 A5: Attendance Requirement:

 A candidate will be permitted to appear for the semester examination only if the candidate keeps not less than 75 percent attendance.
 The University condonation rules are applicable for those who lack minimum of 75% attendance.
 The candidates with less than 60% attendance will have to repeat the concerned entire semester.